Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 The next few years may produce whole classes of jobs where the work is mostly AI output and the human role is mostly institutional digestion.
 You are there to look at the machine's answer, determine whether it is visibly insane, and then lend it your employee ID.

-The employee is not there to outperform the machine.

-The employee is there to make the machine admissible.
+The employee's practical role becomes making the machine admissible, not outperforming it.

 ## Blame Is A Coordination Primitive